 Working in partnership with other charitable organisations, our mission is to provide financial resources to grassroots projects that make a tangible and lasting improvement to the lives of people suffering acute hardship in the UK and regions of Africa and Asia.

 What we do

-Working in partnership with other charitable trusts and organisations, we provide financial resources to practical, grassroots projects that make a tangible and lasting improvement to the lives of people suffering acute hardship in the UK and regions of Africa and Asia.
+Working in partnership with other charitable organisations, we fund grassroots projects that make a tangible and lasting improvement to the lives of people suffering acute hardship in the UK and regions of Africa and Asia.

 We work towards a world where:

-- People in poverty have the means to care for themselves and their families
+- All people have the means to care for themselves and their families

-- Vulnerable people are cared for with love and respect and able to lead healthy and fulfilling lives
+- Vulnerable people are supported to lead healthy and fulfilling lives

-- Women are treated with respect and given the same opportunities as men
+- Women are given equal respect and opportunities as men

 We do this by supporting projects that: